-In conjunction with the implementation of the WIPs, the CBP partnership under the Attainment and Monitoring Outcome, is engaged in monitoring and evaluating of water-quality changes to assess progress toward meeting water quality standards, and explain water-quality response to implementation of nutrient and sediment reduction efforts.
+In conjunction with the implementation of the WIPs, the CBP partnership under the Attainment and Monitoring Outcome, is engaged in monitoring and evaluating water-quality changes to assess progress toward meeting water quality standards and explain water-quality response to implementation of nutrient and sediment reduction efforts.
 Activities under this outcome include:

-- monitoring of tidal and non-tidal water quality, - assessing and reporting changes in nutrients and sediment in the Bay watershed, water-quality trends in tidal waters, and attainment of water-quality standards including improved methods to assess incremental progress towards attaining water-quality standards, and, - analyzing and communicating the factors affecting water-quality response, including relation to nutrient and reduction efforts. - working to other Goal Teams to better understand water quality changes and potential cobenefits for estuary and watershed habitats (such as SAV and streams), associated fisheries and wildlife, the benefits to the people living in the watershed
+- monitoring of tidal and non-tidal water quality, - assessing and reporting nutrients and sediment changes in the Bay watershed, water-quality trends in tidal waters, and attainment of water-quality standards including improved methods to assess incremental progress towards attaining water-quality standards, - analyzing and communicating the factors affecting water-quality response, including their relation to nutrient and sediment reduction efforts, and, - working with other Goal Implementation Teams (GITs) to better understand water-quality changes and potential multiple benefits for estuary and watershed habitats (such as SAV and streams), associated fisheries and wildlife, and the benefits to the people living in the watershed.